Please review the rules before registering.

-1. Spotted Horse, LLC, the race director, volunteers, sponsors, and all those involved in bringing this race about are not responsible for your safety or your well-being.
+1. Relentless Events LLC, the race director, volunteers, sponsors, and all those involved in bringing this race about are not responsible for your safety or your well-being.

 2. Each participant is considered to be on a private excursion and remains solely responsible for any accidents in which he or she may be involved.
 No responsibility can be accepted for participants becoming lost, stranded, injured, or worse.

 3. Participants must obey all laws: city, county, state, federal, etc. They must conduct themselves at all times in a manner that will not bring discredit to the event.

 4. You are on your own.
 Use your head.
 Watch for and yield to traffic; there will be no course marshals to hold up traffic.
 Yield to all emergency vehicles.

 5. Participants will be responsible for downloading course maps, cue sheets, and/or GPX files prior to race day.
 These files will be riders’ means of navigation.
 There will be no course markings.
 Some street signs are missing or illegible.

 6. There will be checkpoints along the route where all participants must check in.